Shadow loss: Memory-linear deep metric learning for efficient training: Proposed methodology

-Triplet loss for object detection and image similarity has been able to extract powerful features in Siamese networks \cite{dong2018triplet}.
-For using triplet loss in Siamese networks, the dataset is converted into batches of three samples: the anchor sample, which is the sample of interest; the positive sample, which is a sample of the same class as that of the anchor; and lastly the negative sample randomly chosen from a class that is different from the class of the anchor sample.
-For each triplet, on the one hand, the distance of the anchor sample to the positive sample is decreased.
-On the other hand, the distance of the anchor sample to the negative sample is increased.
+Triplet Loss is widely used in Siamese networks to learn class-separating embeddings \citep{dong2018triplet}.
+Each training batch is organised into \emph{triplets} \((a,p,n)\) where \(a\) is the \textit{anchor}, \(p\) a \textit{positive} from the same class, and \(n\) a \textit{negative} from a different class.
+The loss tightens the anchor–positive distance while widening the anchor–negative distance:

+Here f(a), f(p), and f(n) are the anchor, positive and negative embeddings. $\alpha$ is the margin by which the distance of positive and negative embeddings should differ.
+The aim is to make the distance between anchor and positive lesser than that between anchor and negative, i.e.,

 By doing this, the model is trained to identify the class of the test image provided accurately.
 Although the premise is intriguing, the bulk computations required in triplet loss for working in high dimensions to calculate embedding distance from each other and its moderate converging rate give us massive space for improvement.

-\subsubsection{Triplet Selection}
+\subsubsection{Triplet selection}

-Various triplet selection techniques are used to get triplets of samples from a dataset.
-The methods include online triplet mining, online hard mining, hard-batch mining, semi-hard batch mining, etc. In our experimental pipeline, hard-batch and semi-hard batch mining \cite{zhao2018adversarial} were implemented to extract triplets.